dfelinto/blender-manual/manual/textures/types/image.rst

    :guilabel:`Single Image`
       Single image file.

-:guilabel:`File for Image or Movie texture`:
+File for Image or Movie texture:
    See about supported :doc:`Image </data_system/files/formats>` formats.

-   :guilabel:`Pack image`
+   Pack image
       Embed image into current .blend file :guilabel:`Path`
       Path to file
    :guilabel:`File Browser`
       Find a file on your computer.
       Hold :kbd:`Shift` to open the selected file and :kbd:`Ctrl` to browse a containing directory.
    :guilabel:`Reload`
       Reloads the file.
 Useful when an image has been rework in an external application.

-:guilabel:`Input Color Space`
+Input Color Space
    Color space of the image or movie on disk

-   :guilabel:`XYZ`
+   XYZ
       XYZ space.
-   :guilabel:`VD16`
+   VD16
-      The simple video conversion from a gamma 2.2 sRGB space.
+      The simple video conversion from a gamma 2.2 sRGB space. sRGB
-   :guilabel:`sRGB`
       Standart RGB display space.
-   :guilabel:`Raw`
+   Raw
       Raw space.
-   :guilabel:`Non-Color`
+   Non-Color
       Color space used for images which contains non-color data (i.e. normal maps).
-   :guilabel:`Linear ACES`
+   Linear ACES
       ACES linear space.
-   :guilabel:`Linear`
+   Linear
       709 (full range).
 Blender native linear space.

-   :guilabel:`View as Render`
+   View as Render
       Apply render part of display transformation when displaying this image on the screen.

-:guilabel:`Use Alpha`
+Use Alpha
    Use the alpha channel information from the image or make image fully opaque

-   :guilabel:`Straight`
+   Straight
       Transparent RGB and alpha pixels are unmodified.
-   :guilabel:`Premultiplied`
+   Premultiplied
       Transparent RGB pixels of an image are multiplied by the image's alpha value.

-:guilabel:`Fields`
+Fields
    Work with field images.
 Video frames consist of two different images (fields) that are merged.
-This option ensures that when :guilabel:`Fields` are rendered, the correct field of the image is used in the correct field of the rendering. :guilabel:`MIP Mapping` cannot be combined with :guilabel:`Fields`.
+   This option ensures that when :guilabel:`Fields` are rendered, the correct field of the image is used in the correct field of the rendering.

-   :guilabel:`Upper First`
+   :guilabel:`MIP Mapping` cannot be combined with :guilabel:`Fields`.

+   Upper First
       Order of video fields - upper field first.
-   :guilabel:`Lower First`
+   Lower First
       Order of video fields - lower field first.